-Fig: short Leave Approval Process
+Fig: Short Leave Approval Process

 Attendance Management

 3.4.1 Module Overview

 Every organization has a certain percent of employees whose punctuality and work hours per day are questionable.
 Using Attendance Management system, many organizations have been able to make their employees self-aware of their timings leading to a positive impact.
 Attendance Management System allows seamless attendance tracking of every employee in the organization.